kondiiq/Pokedex/README.md

 |createdBy	|String with 100 chars limit	|Describe when record was modified in format DD-MM-YYYY

-Every Pokemon is described by attributes from Table 1.
-To create a new Pokemon user need to describe pokemon by this attributes.
+Every Pokemon is described by attributes from upper table To create a new Pokemon user need to describe pokemon by this attributes.

 ### I18n